MBilalQureshi/iq-quiz-game-js/README.md

 ![Screenshot of main screen](/documentation/readme_img/main-screen.png)

 - Difficulty Panel
+    - User name is visible on this screen.
     - Here user can select the difficulty of the game.
-    - User name is visible on this screen.
+The questions are asked based on selected difficulty.
+It can be one of the following:
+    1. Easy
+    2. Medium
+    3. Hard

 ![Screenshot of difficulty panel](/documentation/readme_img/select-difficulty.png)